nhsconnect/nhslogin/src/interface-spec-doc-7.md

 HTTP URIs are NOT permitted

 URIs with querystring parameters are not permitted.
-(The 'state' parameter described in [section 3.4](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3) is designed to support conveying dynamic request content within the OIDC authentication request.)
+(The 'state' parameter described in [3.4 Authorize endpoint](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3) is designed to support conveying dynamic request content within the OIDC authentication request.)